Part III: Additional package install in Windows Subsystem for Linux (WSL)

 This is Part III of a 3-part blog post on how I configured my system.
 Here I’ll explain how to install additional packages in Windows Subsystem for Linux (WSL)

-- Part II: Windows Subsystem for Linux (WSL) and Docker setup
+- Part IIa: Windows Subsystem for Linux (WSL)

 - Part III: Installation of additional packages and tools in WSL